-Major fleet maintenance division accomplishments in 2020 included:
+Major fleet maintenance division accomplishments in 2021 included:

-- Type One Engine Procurement: Completed specifications and procurement of three type one engines to replace apparatus in the existing fleet.
-In-progress inspection, testing, and acceptance will be completed in 2021.
+• Type One Engine Procurement: Completed specifications and procurement of three type one engines to replace apparatus in the existing fleet.
 This project focuses on the district's strategic goals to maintain adequate infrastructure to support operations and be fiscally responsible and operate with transparency.
-This project also addressed CFAI accreditation criterion 6C Apparatus, Vehicles, and Maintenance on a comprehensive basis (CFAI, 2015). - Type Five & Six Engines: Completed specifications, procurement, and acceptance of two type five wildland engines to replace apparatus in the existing fleet to improve the districts wildland firefighting capability.
-Completed sale of the two surplus type six wildland engines.
-This project focuses on the district's strategic goals to maintain adequate infrastructure to support operations and be fiscally responsible and operate with transparency.
 This project also addressed CFAI accreditation criterion 6C Apparatus, Vehicles, and Maintenance on a comprehensive basis (CFAI, 2015).

-- Type One Engine Inspection, Testing, and Delivery: Continue in-progress inspections and testing with acceptance of three type one engines by the end of the 2nd quarter of 2021.
-Manage surplus and sale of three existing type one engines.
+- Surplus Three Type I Engines: Manage the surplus and sale of three existing type one engines.
 This project focuses on the district's strategic goals to maintain adequate infrastructure to support operations and be fiscally responsible and operate with transparency.
 This project also addresses CFAI accreditation criterion 6C Apparatus, Vehicles, and Maintenance on a comprehensive basis (CFAI, 2015). - Parts Inventory System: Complete the creation of a physical system for parts inventory by creating numeric bins and locations that will be integrated with our existing fleet maintenance software.
 This project supports the district's strategic goals to maintain adequate infrastructure and to identify and apply best practice to achieve continuous improvement of effectiveness, efficiency, and value.
-In addition, this project will address the CFAI accreditation criterion 6D apparatus maintenance (performance indicator 6D.2 apparatus maintenance and repair facility) (CFAI, 2015).

-• Staffing Level Assessment: Develop and implement time tracking for fleet management, training, and miscellaneous tasks.
+In addition, this project will address the CFAI accreditation criterion 6D Apparatus Maintenance (performance indicator 6D.2 apparatus maintenance and repair facility) (CFAI, 2015). - Staffing Level Assessment: Develop and implement time tracking for fleet management, training, and miscellaneous tasks.
 Data from our fleet software identifies how many direct labor hours are associated with physically working on the fleet.
 Analysis of these data sets will assist in identification of required staffing levels based on fleet size and maintenance requirements.
 This project addresses the district's strategic goal to ensure adequate staffing and CFAI Accreditation criterion 6D apparatus maintenance (performance indicators 6D.3 staffing and 6D.4 supervision).